Utah Deaf History and Culture

 Utah School for the Deaf

-1896: When the state of Utah was admitted to the Union in 1896, the Utah School for the Deaf underwent a significant transformation.
-It was relocated to Ogden, Utah, in 1896, and at the same time, a school for blind students was added.
+1896: The Utah School for the Deaf underwent a significant transformation upon Utah's admission to the Union.
+In 1896, they relocated it to Ogden, Utah, and simultaneously added a school for blind students.
 This expansion was a testament to the school's commitment to inclusivity and providing specialized education for all.
-The deaf school was on 20th Street and Monroe Avenue, while the blind school found its home on 7th Street and Harrison Boulevard.
+The Deaf school was on 20th Street and Monroe Avenue, while the blind school found its home on 7th Street and Harrison Boulevard.

 1959: In 1959, the Utah School for the Deaf introduced an Extension Division to provide Deaf students with the opportunity to attend classes closer to their homes.
 With time, the Extension Divisions were established in different regions of Utah to offer a day program to Deaf children living in heavily populated areas.